ethereum/go-ethereum/README.md

 This will start `geth` in snap-sync mode with a DB memory allowance of 1GB, as the above command does.
 It will also create a persistent volume in your home directory for saving your blockchain as well as map the default ports.
-There is also an `alpine` tag available for a slim version of the image.

 Do not forget `--http.addr 0.0.0.0`, if you want to access RPC from other containers and/or hosts.
 By default, `geth` binds to the local interface and RPC endpoints are not